Unemployment claims jump in Cape County

 We are here for you, stay home for us.

-Cape Girardeau County's unemployment rate in March climbed a full percentage point to 4.2% after workers began losing jobs halfway through the month.
+Cape Girardeau Countys unemployment rate in March climbed a full percentage point to 4.2% after workers began losing jobs halfway through the month.
 Statewide, the unemployment rate in March rose to 4.5%.

 Brian Gerau, president of the Jackson Area Chamber of Commerce, agreed.